King's Cross St Pancras tube station: Fire

 The underground network had been at risk of fire since opening, and the limited amount of space and means of escape increased the possibility of fatalities.
 Following a serious fire at Finsbury Park in February 1976, staff had been trained to be alert for any possible causes of ignition or smouldering.

 At around 7:30 p.m. on 18 November 1987, a passenger reported a small fire on the Northern / Piccadilly up escalator and alerted staff.
 The incident was judged as relatively minor, and the Fire Brigade arrived at 7:43 p.m. with four pumps and a ladder.
 By this time, the ticket hall had filled with smoke, trains passed through the station without stopping, and passengers were being evacuated.
 At around 7:45 p.m., a fireball erupted from the Northern / Piccadilly escalators and set the ticket hall ablaze.
 The fire burned for several hours and was not properly contained until around 1:46 a.m. the following morning.
 It killed 31 people, including a fire officer.

-The then-unknown fire phenomenon of the trench effect made the fire develop upwards and finally caused it to explode into the station.
+The fire is notable for resulting in the discovery of the then-unknown fire phenomenon of the trench effect made the fire develop upwards and finally caused it to explode into the station.
 As a result, fire safety procedures on the Underground were tightened, staff training was improved and wooden steps on escalators were replaced with metal ones.
 Smoking had already been banned on subsurface areas of the Underground in February 1985; following the King's Cross fire, it was banned throughout the entire network.
 The fire caused extensive damage, particularly to the old wooden escalators where it had started.
 Repairs and rebuilding took over a year; the Northern line platforms and the escalators from the ticket hall to the Piccadilly line remained closed until 5 March 1989.